vernalis/3Dprint_files/Photo-CDR Cooler/README.md

 - 1 x each of the lamp spacers (PLA)
 - 1 x Photo-CDR (PP)
 - (optional) 1 x Photo-CDR with temperature probe housing (PP)

-- Remove the brim from all printed parts with a sharp craft knife or scalpel.
+Remove the brim from all printed parts with a sharp craft knife or scalpel.

-- Commercially sourced parts
+Commercially sourced parts:

-- PK of 6 Mirror Circle / Acrylic Mirror Disc - 70 mm diameter
+- PK of 6 Mirror Circle / Acrylic Mirror Disc - 70 mm diameter (Supplier: eBay, Item number: 282569517759)
-- Supplier:  eBay 	Item number	282569517759

 ## STL files